-Executive Director CCFI, and Professor of Practice, CCMF
+Executive Director and Professor of Practice

-Research Director CCFI, and Professor of Finance & Economics
+Professor of Finance & Economics

 Patrick was Professor of Business at Columbia Business School.
 His career began at University of California at Berkeley, then Harvard University, L' Ecole Polytechnique, LSE, l'Université Libre de Bruxelles, and Princeton University.
-A graduate of University of Cambridge and Institut d'Etudes Politiques de Paris, London School of Economics (PhD) and Co-author of, Contract Theory, and Credit Markets for the Poor.
+A graduate of University of Cambridge and Institut d'Etudes Politiques de Paris, London School of Economics (PhD) and Co-author of Contract Theory and Credit Markets for the Poor.

 Professor of Finance

-Alex works with both CCFI and the Grantham Institute for Climate Change and the Environment.
+Alex has worked with both CCFI and the Grantham Institute for Climate Change and the Environment.
 His research on long-term scenarios of socio-environmental change, focuses on the energy-land-climate nexus.
 His work into policy objectives spanning energy use, climate action, agriculture, and conservation uses energy systems and land use models at national to global scales.
 Previously at the Federal University of Rio de Janeiro, Brazil.

 Anastasiya worked for 10 years as a credit trader at a global investment bank on structured credit products, index ETF, bonds and CDS developing expertise in financial markets and risk management.
 She worked on green bond market research with Climate Bonds Initiative, and led an ESG portfolio review for a wealth management.
 Graduate of Carnegie Mellon University, PhD.